States confront practical dilemmas on reopening economies

 Politicians and public health authorities alike warned that an easing of the restrictions in the U.S. and Europe will have to be accompanied by widespread antibody testing to see who might be immune and ramped-up tracing of infected people’s contacts with others.
 That could well entail the use of smartphone technology to alert potentially infected people.

 Trump has repeatedly expressed his desire to see the U.S. reopened for business quickly, and at one point wanted to see churches packed on Easter.
-On Monday, he insisted he has “total” authority over the loosening of restrictions, even though the Constitution largely delegates such powers to the states.
+On Tuesday he said he would soon speak with all 50 governors and provide guidance on how and when to reopen.
+The previous day he insisted he has “total” authority over the loosening of restrictions, even though the Constitution largely delegates such powers to the states.

-New York Gov. Andrew Cuomo, whose state has by far been America’s hardest hit, ridiculed Trump’s assertion, saying: “We don’t have a king in this country.”
+Gov. Andrew Cuomo of New York, by far America’s hardest hit state, ridiculed that assertion, saying: “We don’t have a king in this country.”

 While the president has issued national social-distancing guidelines advising people to stay home, it has been governors and local leaders who have instituted the tough, mandatory restrictions, such as lockdowns and the closing of schools and nonessential businesses.